 The objective of the Nestlé Healthy Kids Global Programme is to raise nutrition and health knowledge and promote physical activity among school-age children around the world.

-Healthy Kids programmes are based on multi-partnership approaches: we work with more than 250 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.
+Healthy Kids programmes are based on multi-partnership approaches: we work with almost 300 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.

-We recently signed two new global partnerships with the EPODE International Network and the International Association of Athletics Federation to support the development of the programme.
+At a global level, Healthy Kids partners with the EPODE International Network to support the development of the programme.

 The key to the programme’s success is the quality of the expert teams who develop the educational materials and curricula to meet the specific needs of local communities.